Tesla Story Becoming Increasingly Fantastic As Business Model Falls Apart

 Does delivering to 30 customers about a month after production begins any sign of volume manufacturing?
 That is 1 unit per day!

-We expect that, these hand build units, whose only purpose is to keep up an ongoing Model 3 myth, will cost the Company nearly a $100,000 apiece.
-Thus creating massive losses for Tesla for each unit delivered.
+We expect that these hand-built units, whose only purpose is to keep up an ongoing Model 3 myth, will cost the Company nearly $100,000 apiece.
+Thus, creating massive losses for Tesla for each unit delivered.

 It is laughable that Mr. Musk has couched this as an “ahead of schedule” event (see Elon Musk tweets below).
 In actuality, this shows the ongoing slippage in Model 3 narrative.

-By any reasonable narrative, what is happening with Model 3 can only be described as schedule slip.
+By any reasonable narrative, what is happening with the Model 3 can only be described as schedule slip.
 We expect things to get much worse for Tesla as this half-baked product is rushed to market.

 Wrapping It Up

-Coming back to near term prospects, Tesla will also have to soon reduce production of Model S and X to match sales and that is going to create underutilization problem and a further increase in losses and a drag on cash flow.
+Coming back to near-term prospects, Tesla will also have to soon reduce production of the Model S and X to match sales and that is going to create an underutilization problem and a further increase in losses and a drag on cash flow.

-What this above analysis tells us is that the opex is accelerating more rapidly than installed base – even for existing products.
+What this above analysis tells us is that the opex is accelerating more rapidly than the installed base – even for existing products.
 Combined with anemic sales, we have accelerated cash burn, worse than expected operating cash flow and free cash flow.
 The need for cash has become direr.

 We continue to highlight that Tesla does not have a sustainable business model and is completely dependent on capital infusions for survival.